Tissamaharama

 Tissamaharama, often referred to as Tissa, is a town steeped in history and natural splendor.
 Once the capital of the ancient Kingdom of Ruhuna, it served as a sanctuary for Sinhalese royalty during times of foreign invasion in the north.

-Today, Tissamaharama is a bustling town that serves as a perfect base for exploring Yala National Park and the Kataragama temple complex.
-The town is dominated by the massive Tissa Wewa tank (lake) and the snowy white dome of the Tissamaharama Raja Maha Vihara, creating a picturesque landscape that blends the spiritual with the scenic.
+Today, Tissamaharama serves as a perfect base for exploring Yala National Park and the Kataragama temple complex.
+The town is dominated by the massive Tissa Wewa tank and the white dome of the Tissamaharama Raja Maha Vihara.

 Historical Significance

-As the heart of the ancient Ruhuna Kingdom, Tissamaharama boasts a rich heritage dating back to the 3rd century BC.
-It was a flourishing center of Buddhist culture and civilization, evidenced by the numerous stupas and ruins scattered throughout the area.
+As the heart of the ancient Ruhuna Kingdom, Tissamaharama boasts a rich heritage dating back to the 3rd century BC and was a flourishing center of Buddhist culture.

 Modern Appeal

-Beyond its history, Tissa attracts nature lovers with its scenic lakes, abundant birdlife, and proximity to wildlife parks.
-The lush paddy fields and the calm waters of the tanks provide a relaxing contrast to the arid landscapes of the nearby parks.
+Beyond its history, Tissa attracts nature lovers with scenic lakes, abundant birdlife, and proximity to wildlife parks.
+The calm waters provide a relaxing contrast to the arid landscapes nearby.

 Key Attractions